Delta Dawn: Cover versions

-Bette Midler
+Bette Midler version

 During the time Tanya Tucker’s and Helen Reddy’s recordings of the song were being produced, Bette Midler recorded "Delta Dawn" for her The Divine Miss M debut album, for which her bluesy version was planned as the lead single.
 Reddy's single was released June 1973, two days after Midler's.
 The preemption required a marketing change for Midler, so the original B-side "Boogie Woogie Bugle Boy" was shopped to radio, itself becoming a top ten hit.

 The song was also included on Midler's 1977 live album Live at Last which was recorded at the Cleveland Music Hall in Cleveland, Ohio.